 In fact, the essential step in writing for SEO is keyword research.

-With many tools out there that do the job, the most important thing is that you identify keywords that users search and relate to your business.
+With many tools out there that do the job, the most important thing is that you identify keywords that users search for and relate to your business.

 In your research, you’ll most likely find keywords that are long-tail, such as “bright pink sweater with buttons.”
 Long-tail keywords are the ones that will give you the best idea of what people want to know.

-Is there a topic or question people are searching that you, as a company, can confidently explain or answer?
+Is there a topic or question people are searching for that you, as a company, can confidently explain or answer?

 When you find the keywords or search queries that spark ideas for content, write out those content ideas!
 Remember to copy and paste the keywords that spark your content ideas.